CATEGORY: GRASS VALLEY

 Later in the summer, when the ditch dried up, there would still be small ponds downstream from the horse barn.
 There were polliwogs in them, and later little green frogs.
 We would lie on our stomachs and play with the polliwogs—or tadpoles as some people called them.
 These ponds and the tiny trickle between them were supplied by the drainage from the big, spring-fed watering trough that was between the horse barn corral and the pasture.
 The trough was made of concrete that was six inches thick, and there was a little short ledge on the pasture side, so if there were sheep in the pasture, they could put their front feet up on it and drink too.
-It was at least twelve feet long–long enough for two teams of work horses to drink from at the same time, and it’s interior was probably three feet wide and two feet deep–big enough for us to use as a swimming pool.
+It was at least twelve feet long–long enough for two teams of work horses to drink from, side by side, and it’s interior was probably three feet wide and two feet deep–big enough for us to use as a swimming pool.
 The Hollywood stars had nothing on us, except that we couldn’t swim.
 But it held that same wonderful substance: water!